John Van Tongeren: Biography

 In the 2000s Van Tongeren continued working on film scores, such as XXX and The Mummy: Tomb of the Dragon Emperor with Randy Edelman, The Passion of the Christ with John Debney, Miss Congeniality 2: Armed and Fabulous and the Disney films The Cheetah Girls and Princess Protection Program.
 He also scored more sci-fi television series including The 4400, for which he won the BMI award.

 His songwriting has led to platinum CDs for Rhythm of the Pride Lands – Disney, and The Cheetah Girls, as well as the Top Ten hit single for Starship, "It's Not Over ('Til It's Over)" and 3 songs on the Wall-E Inspired by CD.

 2010 saw projects including Iron Man 2 and Predators with John Debney and movies for Nickelodeon and Disney.
-John also wrote and produced songs on Disney's Tinker Bell and the Lost Treasure and Bayou Boogie: Inspired by Princess & the Frog.
+Van Tongeren also wrote and produced songs on Disney's Tinker Bell and the Lost Treasure and Bayou Boogie: Inspired by Princess & the Frog.

-2014, John is scoring the redux of the classic Tom and Jerry Show for WB, airing on the Cartoon Network.
-Staying true to the style of the original cartoons from the 1940s and '50s, the series has John writing in a mix of orchestral and old school big band styles.
-In 2015 Van Tongeren wrote, sang and performed the theme to DreamWorks Animation's Dawn of the Croods, now in its third season on Netflix.
+From 2014 to 2018, Van Tongeren scored the music of The Tom and Jerry Show for WB, airing on Cartoon Network and Boomerang.
+Staying true to the style of the original cartoons from the 1940s and '50s, the series has Van Tongeren writing in a mix of orchestral and old school big band styles.
+In 2015 Van Tongeren wrote, sang and performed the theme to DreamWorks Animation Television's Dawn of the Croods, which ran for four seasons on Netflix.

 Trinom3 is John's jazz project that has released two albums so far.
 Details are Sketchy and Just a Bit Further.

 Awards

 Van Tongeren has won numerous awards, the most prestigious of which are a Daytime Emmy, BMI Award and two Gemini Awards.

-John won an Emmy in 2019 for his scores to WB Animation's The Tom and Jerry Show.
-In 2005 Van Tongeren won a BMI Cable Award for the television series The 4400; which he shared with Tim P., Stephen Phillips, George S. Clinton and Claude Foisy.
-In 2000 and 2001 Van Tongeren won the Gemini Award for Best Original Music Score for a Dramatic Series, for The Outer Limits; these were for the episodes "Tribunal" and "Simon Says" respectively.
+In 2000 and 2001, Van Tongeren won the Gemini Award for Best Original Music Score for a Dramatic Series, for The Outer Limits; these were for the episodes "Tribunal" and "Simon Says" respectively.
+In 2005, Van Tongeren won a BMI Cable Award for the television series The 4400; which he shared with Tim P., Stephen Phillips, George S. Clinton and Claude Foisy.
+Van Tongeren won an Emmy in 2019 for his scores on WB Animation's The Tom and Jerry Show.